 Art Blocks established a curation board to select projects in the Curated Collection.
 The Curated Collection is a group of projects that push the boundaries of generative art in their technical innovation and aesthetic beauty.

 The Curated Collection best represents Art Blocks’ vision as a platform, and new collections launch regularly.
 Artists included in the Curated Collection can deploy subsequent projects in the Playground.
 Like all Art Blocks releases, these projects must meet a quality standard, but experimentation is encouraged in the Playground.

 Art Blocks Factory was created for artists that do not wish to wait for approval by the curation board or are not selected.
 This allows artists to have a project on Art Blocks and join the community of curated generative artists.
 While the requirements are more relaxed than the Curated Collection, Factory projects still need to reflect the innovation, creativity, and artistic beauty typically associated with Art Blocks.

 Art Blocks x Collaborations are co-branded collections with selected partners.
 Because partner projects live directly in the Art Blocks ecosystem, they will be subject to the same quality review and scheduling as any other Art Blocks project.

 How do I get my project on Art Blocks?

 You can apply using the application form, and applications remain open indefinitely.
-We expect that artists have a creative history and the ability to provide an original generative script.
+The platform expects artists to have a creative history and the ability to provide an original generative script.
 Art Blocks does not offer assistance with the coding of projects.
 Either you will code the project yourself or have somebody who can assist.

 Deploying an Art Blocks project is complex, so be honest about your technical ability.
 If you plan to work collaboratively, provide complete information for all the contributors.
 All submitted work must be original.
 Art Blocks will not release projects that use licensed, purchased, or recycled content.
 Most importantly, the platform wants to bring a unique project to Art Blocks.